anaflaviafoppa/anaflaviafoppa/README.md

 I'm a developer based in Lisbon - Portugal.

-- 🔭   I’m currently working with Vue, JavaScript, React, MongoDB, Express, Node.js, HTML and CSS.
+- 🔭   I’m currently working with Angular, Vue, JavaScript, React, MongoDB, Express, Node.js, HTML and CSS.
 - 🌱   I’m currently learning more about Node.js and Typescript.
 - ✨  I’m curious about the whole visual part of the web, mainly its usability and accessibility.
 - 🤔  For me, organization is the best thing to get a good work.